gwendall/meteor-mongo-algolia-sync/README.md

 Methods
 -------

-The Algolia indexes can be created with the [acemtp:algolia](http://github.com/acemtp/meteor-algolia) package.

 **MongoCollection.syncAlgolia(AlgoliaIndex, options)**

 Keeps track of all documents inserted / updated / removed within a Mongo collection, and performs the equivalent operations to an Algolia index.